The SeTT ontology

 is in domain of

-has Slice op, monitors Indicator op
+has Slice op, has Total Slices dp, monitors Indicator op

 is disjoint with